 - Dr. Virginia Wheeless, UNT’s Associate Chancellor for Planning, was appointed the System Center’s interim executive director.

-- In June the Texas Legislature and governor approved a $4.2 million appropriation to fund start-up costs and operations at the System Center.
-Support for the funding was led by Senator West and Representative Giddings.
+- In June, the Texas Legislature and governor approved a $4.2 million appropriation to fund start-up costs and operations at the System Center.
+Support for the funding was led by State Sen. West and State Rep. Giddings.